Quantumminded/Expense-tracker/README.md

 # React Expense Tracker

-This is a simple expense tracker application built using React with hooks (useState, useContext, useReducer) and the context API.
+This is a expense tracker application built using React with hooks (useState, useContext, useReducer) and the context API.
 This app allows users to add, edit, and delete expenses and see their total expenses.

 ## Usage